Stroad: Poor mix of street and road functions

+Infrastructure costs

 Marohn (2017) stated that stroads "are enormously expensive to build and, ultimately, financially unproductive".
 This is because "stroads are built to a highway standard, their lanes are very wide, and there are never [fewer] than four lanes", or "at least three through lanes", and they usually take up extra space for shoulders and clear zones.
 Stroads feature many more entrances and exits than limited-access highways and roads and thus require more turning lanes, and because stroad vehicle speeds may be higher than on a street, the turning lanes are much longer to allow vehicles to decelerate and reduce the risk of rear-end collisions; this means stroads require more and longer turning lanes, which are more expensive to build and maintain and take up more space than streets and roads do.
 The high frequency of accesses to a stroad with much traffic often prompts the construction of traffic lights at intersections, which may cost up to $250,000 to build (excluding maintenance costs).

-An extreme example of this is found on the intersection of Charleston Boulevard with Decatur Boulevard in Las Vegas, which features seven approach lanes, each of which has traffic lights.
+An extreme example of this is at the intersection of Charleston Boulevard and Decatur Boulevard in Las Vegas, which features seven approach lanes, each with traffic lights.
 The larger size of stroads compared to streets and roads means they require more space which needs to be purchased, flattened, and asphalted, which reduces the property value of the land, increases the cost of flood protection infrastructure, and adds regular asphalt and traffic control system maintenance costs.
 Compared to households along urban streets, stroads tend to double the costs that households pay on the construction and maintenance of infrastructure, as well as the delivery of public services, while the tax revenues per acre of properties along stroads are lower compared to urban commercial streets.

 The space taken up by stroads, as well as the large areas dedicated to parking lots at the destinations of cars using stroads, result in low-density land use (typical for urban sprawl).
-This makes stroad environments financially significantly less productive and tax-generating than a street, but with significantly more infrastructure and thus high-cost per area maintenance costs, so that they become a net-negative and financial burden for cities, and they cannot therefore sustain themselves.
+This makes stroad environments significantly less productive and tax-generating than streets, but with significantly more infrastructure and thus higher per-area maintenance costs, so that they become a net negative and a financial burden for cities, and they cannot therefore sustain themselves.